 IRS and OTC Penalties and Interest

-The problem for many people is they wait too long or try to wish it away.
+The problem for many people is that they wait too long or try to wish it away.
 It only gets worse.
 The best thing to do is to get an experienced tax attorney's assistance.

 Reasons for IRS Penalties & Interest